BobKuczewski/Run1802/README.md

 To run the 1802 for 16 half-clock cycles (8 full clock cycles) enter:

     >>> run(16)

-Most of these are self-explanatory, but the last 4 (half_clock, full_clock, non_clear_low, and not_clear_high) may not be so obvious.

-The "half_clock" and "full_clock" functions simply toggle or cycle the clock line to the 1802.
-They do not provide any of the other supporting functionality provided by the "run" function.
-In other words, all of the other GPIO pins will remain as they were last set by the "run" command.
-There may be reasons to do this, but be very careful.

-Similarly, the "not_clear_low" and "not_clear_high" functions simply set the value of the 1802's clear pin.
-They are not the same as the "reset" function which also resets the clock to 0.
-So again, there may be reasons to do this, but be very careful.

 To get a feel for using these functions, run the simple blink program (7B first), but add the "n=0" and "p" options: